Incentivized Exploration with Stochastic Covariates: A Two-Stage Mechanism Design for Recommender System: Abstract

 \section{Abstract}

-Recommender systems play a crucial role in internet economies by connecting users with relevant products or services.
-However, designing effective recommender systems faces two key challenges: (1) the exploration-exploitation tradeoff in balancing new product exploration against exploiting known preferences, and (2) dynamic incentive compatibility in accounting for users' self-interested behaviors and heterogeneous preferences.
-This paper formalizes these challenges into a Dynamic Bayesian Incentive-Compatible Recommendation Protocol (DBICRP).
-To address the DBICRP, we propose a two-stage algorithm (\recon{}) that integrates incentivized exploration with an efficient offline learning component for exploitation.
-In the first stage, our algorithm explores available products while maintaining dynamic incentive compatibility to determine sufficient sample sizes.
-The second stage employs inverse proportional gap sampling integrated with an arbitrary machine learning method to ensure sublinear regret.
-Theoretically, we prove that \recon{} achieves $O(\sqrt{KdT})$ regret and satisfies Bayesian incentive compatibility (BIC) under a Gaussian prior assumption.
-Empirically, we validate \recon{}'s strong incentive gain, sublinear regret, and robustness through simulations and a real-world application on personalized warfarin dosing.
-Our work provides a principled approach for incentive-aware recommendation in online preference learning settings.
+Recommender systems play a crucial role in internet economies by connecting users with relevant products.
+However, designing effective recommender systems faces the key challenges: the \textit{exploration-exploitation} tradeoff in securing \textit{incentive} to explore new products against user's self-interested preferences.
+While prior work addresses Bayesian Incentive Compatibility (BIC) in fixed-design linear bandits \cite{sellke2023price}, we tackle the challenge of stochastic user covariates sampled online.
+Unlike standard black-box reductions \citep{mansour2020bayesian}, our two-stage framework exploits the linear reward structure to achieve sublinear regret while satisfying incentive constraints.
+To address it, we propose a two-stage algorithm that integrates incentivized exploration with \textit{any efficient plug-in offline learning algorithms}.
+In the first stage, it explores products while maintaining incentive compatibility to gather optimal samples.
+The second stage employs \textit{inverse proportional gap sampling strategy} (IPGS) integrated with any efficient learning methods to secure sublinear regret.
+Theoretically, we prove that algorithm \recon{} achieves $\tilde{O}(\sqrt{KdT})$ regret and simultaneously satisfies incentive constraints, and discovers the tradeoff between incentive budget and regret, validating in experiments.
+We demonstrate \recon{}'s strong incentive gain, sublinear regret, and robustness through a real application on personalized warfarin dosing and simulations.